-Tip: I have used straightened wire hangers inside the sleeves of a dummy.
+Tip: Use a straightened wire hangers inside the sleeves of a dummy.
 Run the wire hanger up one sleeve and down the other.
 This not only helps to make the arms more bendable, but it also gives the shoulders some more definition.

 Hands and Feet

-For your dummy's feet, an old pair of shoes and socks are the perfect solution!
-I stuff the socks with newspaper and fit them into the shoe.
+For your dummy's feet, an old pair of shoes and socks are the perfect solution.
+You can stuff the socks with newspaper and fit them into the shoe.
 You can then hot glue the shoes to the bottom edge of each pant leg.
 If your dummy will be sitting or standing, you usually don't even have to attach the shoe.
 You can just set them in place under each pant leg.

 Trying to figure out how to make a head for your dummy is usually the most challenging part.
 You have a few options.
 The easiest and most expensive option is to buy a full head mask and stuff it with wadded up newspaper.

-The most time consuming and probably the cheapest way to make a dummy head is by using paper mache' techniques!
-This is my favorite way because you can get more creative in the shape of the head and the facial features.
+The most time consuming and probably the cheapest way to make a dummy head is by using paper mache' techniques.
+This way though, you can get more creative in the shape of the head and the facial features.
 Use these directions to make your paper mache' head.

 Putting the Dummy Together

 How you will attach your dummy's head is something else to consider.
-I had found what works well is using about a 2-foot long piece of dowel or lathe.
+We have found what works well is using a two-foot-long piece of dowel or lathe.
 Stick it into the neck hole of the shirt, and wiggle it down through the stuffing.
-Stick the head onto the other end of the dowel and gently wiggle it onto place.
+Stick the head onto the other end of the dowel and gently wiggle it into place.

 One of the nice things about these dummies is that they are so versatile.
 They all start out the same way, but can easily become different things.
 They can be anything from frightening monsters to helpless victims.
 You can wrap a dummy in gauze or strips of muslin material to make it into a mummy.
 Another idea would be to recycle an old Halloween costume and mask by putting them on a dummy.
 There are many possibilities.

 These dummies are great just lying around your yard or house.
-You can easily prop them up into chairs, etc. If you want to make yours standing, you can pound a 2 x 4 into the ground and slip the dummy onto it.
-Hide the 2 x 4 inside the backside of the clothes and attach it with a heavy-duty stapler.
+You can easily prop them up into chairs or other places.
+If you want to make yours standing, you can pound a 2x4 into the ground and slip the dummy onto it.
+Hide the 2x4 inside the backside of the clothes and attach it with a heavy-duty stapler.
 You could also try stuffing the body with PVC pipe to make it stiffer.